 The White Bay Port facility is located at the southern end of the Balmain peninsula.
-The facility sits on about 40 hectares of waterfront land, and forms a crescent around White Bay, with a water frontage of about 2,100 m in length.
+The facility occupies approximately 40 hectares of waterfront land and forms a crescent around White Bay, with a water frontage of about 2,100 m in length.